|

 fuselage with the cockpit in between.
 From this moment on it was pretty

+much routine.
 The finishing required the usual steps: painting,

 gloss finish, decal application, decal setting with MicroSet and